-Built in the early 1970s to house the freshman and sophomore classes, Lake Forest High School’s West Campus was a giant, brick and cinder block monstrosity which was designed with all the charm and comforts of a state penitentiary: sterile, uninviting, uninspiring, practically windowless, colorless, and completely joyless.
+Built in the early 1970s to house the freshman and sophomore classes, Lake Forest High School’s West Campus is a giant brick and cinder block monstrosity which was designed with all the charm and comforts of a state penitentiary: sterile, uninviting, uninspiring, practically windowless, colorless, and completely joyless.

-It’s warden was Mr. Kleck, the West Campus Principal, who was secretly given the nickname “Banana Fingers” for his freakishly enormous hands.
-He roamed the academic dungeons in his plaid polyester sports coat, smelling of cigarettes and body odor; wielding his insignificant power with what appeared to be more brawn than brain.
+Its warden is Mr. Kleck, the West Campus principal, who’s secretly been given the nickname “Banana Fingers” for his freakishly enormous hands.
+He roams the academic dungeons in his plaid polyester sport coat, smelling of cigarettes and body odor; wielding his insignificant power with what appears to be more brawn than brain.

-Wishing to remain far beneath the high school radar, I did everything I could to steer clear of Mr. Kleck.
+Wishing to remain far beneath the high school radar, I’ve done everything I can to steer clear of Mr. Kleck.

-Somewhere before the first landing, the clog on my right foot attempted a daring but foolish escape, getting only as far as the arch; so when my half-shoed foot mis-landed at the metal edge of the cement step, I plunged toward the crowd of surprised friends and new enemies walking down the stairs just ahead of me.
+Somewhere before the first landing, the clog on my right foot attempts a daring but foolish escape – getting only as far as the arch – so when my half-shoed foot mis-lands at the metal edge of the cement step, I plunge toward the crowd of surprised friends and new enemies walking down the stairs just ahead of me.

-“I’m fine,” I replied with an embarrassed smile, attempting to sit up again.
+“I’m fine,” I reply with an embarrassed smile, attempting to sit up again.

-“No,” she said as she pushed me to the ground (a little more firmly this time), “I mean I can’t let you move.
+“No,” she says as she pushes me to the ground (a little more firmly this time), “I mean I can’t let you move.
 Kelly, run and get Mr. Kleck.”

-The words “I’M FINE!” exploded against their cinder block surroundings.
+“I’M FINE!” explodes against the cinder block surroundings.

 “I’m sorry, Anne.
 It’s school policy.
 Mr. Kleck has to make sure you’re not injured.”